QuantumKane/zillow_regression_project/README.md

 - Removed outliers from appraisal_value and square_feet

 ## Explore
-- Finding which features have the highest correlation to churn
+- Finding which features have the highest correlation to home value
-- Testing hypothesis with T-test
+- Testing initial hypothesis with T-test and correlation tests
-- Visualizing churn with plots
+- Visualizing variable correlation with plots

 ## Model
 After splitting and exploring the data, we progress to modeling.
-With the train data set, try four different classification models, determining which data features and model parameters create better predictions.
+With the train data set, try 3 different regression models, determining which data features and model parameters create better predictions.
-- 2 different Logistic Regression Models
+- OLS Regression Model
-- Decision Tree
+- Lasso/Lars Model
-- Random Forest
+- Polynomial Model

 Evaluate the best model on the test data set
 ### Outcome
-- The first Logistic Regression Model had the best reults, if only slightly
+- The OLS Regressor and the Lasso/Lars performed equally as well.
+I decided to use the OLS model.
-- That model performed even better on the test data
+- The OLS model performed just slightly worse on the test data

 # **How to Reproduce**
 - Read this README.md
-- Download the aquire.py, prepare.py, and project_report.ipynb into your working directory
+- Download the aquire.py, prepare.py, and zillow_project_report.ipynb into your working directory
-- Run the project_report.ipynb notebook
+- Run the zillow_project_report notebook